sparkletop/ps3-midi/README.md

 ## Requirements

-- A working installation of Pd (see link above for installation instructions)
+- A working installation of Pd.
+See link above for installation instructions.
-- The Pd external [hid], which pulls the data from the ps3 controller ([hid] can be installed from inside Pd with the _deken_ package manager).
+- The Pd external [hid], which pulls the data from HIDs - in this case the ps3 controller. [hid] can be installed from inside Pd with PD's _deken_ package manager.

 ## Usage